The Perfect Pour-over with the Hario V60April 24, 2023 (Published: March 18, 2020)

 Choosing a Coffee for Hand-Pour Brewing

 We especially recommend trying pour-over brewing with bright coffees that have fruity and floral notes.
 This brewing method allows their natural sweetness and subtle flavors to shine through.
-For a smooth, nuanced cup, consider our craft coffees.
+For a smooth, nuanced cup, consider our award-winning coffees.

 If you’re in the Columbus or Tallmadge area, you’re invited to stop by one of our Crimson Cup Coffee Houses to sample micro-lot coffees at our Brew Bar.
 Our Cuppers will be happy to discuss the fine points of pour-over while serving one of the best cups of coffee you’ll find anywhere.